- Professional trainings and workshops to develop knowledge, skills, and awareness around key concepts in peacebuilding and community development

 - Cultural events to share CONTACT’s diverse participant experiences with the community

-- Knowledge of foundational theories of intercultural community, identity development, conflict transformation, reconciliation processes, restorative practice, peacebuilding and development, non-violent social action, and trauma and resilience
+- Knowledge of foundational theories related to peace and violence, intercultural exchange, identity formation, conflict transformation, reconciliation processes, restorative practice, and non-violent social action.

-- Skills in areas such as dialog, mediation, negotiation, training and facilitation for peace education, and arts-based program design
+- Skills in areas such as dialog, mediation, negotiation, training and facilitation for peace education, and monitoring and evaluation.

 - Awareness of how personal and social identities impact conflicts and peacebuilding practice